espanso/website/docs/matches/basics.md

     replace: "world"
 ```

 These kind of expansions are simple text replacements and can be considered *static*.
+Quote-marks are not obligatory for `trigger` or `replace` in simple cases.

 ### Multi-line expansions